 For detailed information and step-by-step instructions for enrolling in or waiving out of NU-SHIP online, see www.northwestern.edu/student-insurance/insurance-requirements/annual-enrollment-waiver-process.

-If you have questions, you may email student.insurance @northwestern.edu, call 847-491-3621, or visit the Student Health Insurance Office on either campus:
+If you have questions, you may email student.insurance @northwestern.edu, call 847-491-3621, or visit the Student Health Insurance Office in Searle Hall, Suite G-125b, 633 Emerson Street, Evanston campus.